Continuous deployment of containerized applications using GitLab

 Gitlaband select a public GitLab image. -

-Under Location, select an availability zone to place your VM in.
-If you do not know which availability zone you need, leave the default one.
+Under Location, select the availability zone where your VM will reside.
+If you are not sure which one to choose, leave the default.

 -